colesturza/colesturza.github.io/_posts/2022-07-23-i-cut-you-freeze-extension.md

 ---
 layout: distill
-title: A more Realistic Scoring Mechinism for the I-Cut-You-Freeze Protocol.
+title: (WIP) A more Realistic Scoring Mechinism for the I-Cut-You-Freeze Protocol.
 date: 2022-07-23
 description: An overview of gerrymandering and various attempts to fix it, plus my proposed idea to add a bit more realism to a protocol attempting to make redistricting more fair.
 tags: math computer-science computational-social-choice political-science algorithmic-economics optimized-democracy social-choice gerrymandering redistricting cake-cutting